JohnStuartPhil/cherryleaves/README.md

 - The App live link is: [Cherry Leaves Mildew Detection](https://jsp-mildew-detection-in-cherry-leaves.onrender.com)
 - The project was deployed to Render using the following steps.

+1. Delete Procfile (if applicable)
-1. Log in to Render and create an App
+2. Log in to Render and create an App
-2. At the Deploy tab, select GitHub as the deployment method.
-3. Select your repository name and click Search.
-Once it is found, click Connect.
-4. Select the branch you want to deploy, then click Deploy Branch.
+3. Connect GitHub
+4. Click on +New
+5. Select Web Service
+6. Select your Repository from GitHub to connect
+7. In Language, type in Python 3
+8. In Branch, type in Main
+9. Select your nearest Region
+10. In Build command, type in pip install -r requirements.txt && ./setup.sh
+11. In Start Command, type in streamlit run app.py
+12. Click on Deply Web Service
-5. The deployment process should happen smoothly if all deployment files are fully functional.
-Click the button Open App on the top of the page to access your App.
+13. The deployment process should happen smoothly if all deployment files are fully functional.
+14. Click the link provided by Render to access your App.

 ## Main Data Analysis and Machine Learning Libraries

 - Here, you should list the libraries used in the project and provide an example(s) of how you used these libraries.
-- NumPy -
-- Pandas -
-- Matplotlib -
-- Seaborn -
-- Plotly -
-- Pillow -
-- Streamlit - used for the app interface which is deployed to Render
-- Joblib -
-- Scikit-learn - used for predictive analysis
-- TensorFlow and Keras - used to train the model

 ## Epics and User Stories